imec-int/synced-sounds/README.md

 Sample code that uses websockets to send out a synced sound on every browser

-Also forwards our mixmini midi sounds
+Also blinks the browser's background